Comparison of Matsubara dynamics with exact quantum dynamics for an oscillator coupled to a dissipative bath: Numerical tests of the Matsubara GLE

-We therefore tried solving the analytically continued (real-noise) Matsubara GLE (\eqn{really}) for $M$ modes, then generating harmonic corrections for the $|n|>(M-1)/2$ modes up to a large value $|n|=(M_\text{eff}-1)/2$ (as described in Appendix~\ref{app:harmonic_correction}).
-For the system of Table~\ref{tab:1}, this approach converged the $\langle \hat q^2\hat q^2(t)\rangle$ TCF using $M=55$ and $M_\text{eff}=10,000$, as demonstrated in Fig.~\ref{fig:convergence_correction} (where identical curves are obtained to within graphical accuracy for $M=55$ and $M=85$, demonstrating that the dynamics of the $|n|>(M-1)/2$ Matsubara modes is indeed harmonic).
+We therefore solved the analytically continued (real-noise) Matsubara GLE (\eqn{really}) for $M$ modes, then generated harmonic corrections for the $|n|>(M-1)/2$ modes up to a large value $|n|=(M_\text{eff}-1)/2$ (as described in Appendix~\ref{app:harmonic_correction}).
+For the system of Table~\ref{tab:1}, this approach converged the $\langle \hat q^2\hat q^2(t)\rangle$ TCF using $M=55$ and $M_\text{eff}=10\,001$, as demonstrated in Fig.~\ref{fig:convergence_correction} (where identical curves are obtained to within graphical accuracy for $M=55$ and $M=85$, demonstrating that the dynamics of the $|n|>(M-1)/2$ Matsubara modes is indeed harmonic).